osic/ref-impl/documents/osic-deploy/osic-install.rst

    .. code::

-      $ lxc-start -d --name osic-prep
+      # lxc-start -d --name osic-prep

-You are now able to ping the IP address you just set for the LXC container from the host.
+Verify that you can ping the IP address for the LXC container from the host.